 Photo by: Bigstock/sstrickler

 When the creator of Trekaroo tells you a zipline is great for kids, you take it to heart.
-Zipline at Big Sky Base Camp is “a great way to savor the beauty of Big Sky” with a tour through beautiful clusters of log pines on yaktrax.
+Big Sky Resort Zipline is “a great way to savor the beauty of Big Sky” with a tour through beautiful clusters of log pines on yaktrax.
 Three ziplines stretch through the trees with a chance to see the skiers below (if you visit during ski season) and the guides are excellent.

 Tip: If the kiddos are not used to a high altitude, plan on adding a couple of days to adjust to the increase.
 There’s an uphill climb at the beginning and they’ll thank you for it.